-Foreign employees can be hired as Chief Representative and General Representatives of the local office whereas Chinese employees cannot hold direct labor relationship with the RO, in this case a registered HR dispatching agency is needed to undertake contractual duties.
+Foreign employees can be hired as Chief Representative and General Representatives of the local office whereas Chinese employees cannot hold a direct labour relationship with the RO, in this case, a registered HR dispatching agency is needed to undertake contractual duties.

 In essence, a RO holds the status of a physical office and enables the activities of Foreign/Chinese staff deadlines with distributors, agents, and suppliers of the parent company.